 While behemoths like Amazon and Walmart have more than doubled their profits in recent years (raking in an estimated $133 billion in combined revenue), small business owners have been fighting to keep the lights on.
-This winter, rather than throw your money into the hands of big businesses, we encourage you to check out our holiday gift guide and shop from these women-owned companies instead.
+This winter, rather than throw your money into the hands of big businesses, we encourage you to check out our holiday gift guide and shop from these women and BIPOC-owned companies instead.
 From handcrafted olive oils to woven bags that support global artisans, these gifts both impress and put money into the hands of female entrepreneurs.

-Gifts for foodies & cooks
+Gifts for Foodies & Cooks

 Milk Bar – Founded by chef Christina Tosi, Milk Bar is a sweet and savory bakery that creates unique treats.
 Order from their holiday shop to surprise your loved ones with some Milk Bar goodies.
 I love their compost cookies and crack pie.